The 5 areas of maths mastery:

 In St Nicholas Primary School we do maths meetings to improve Fluency:

 - 15 minutes daily arithmetic/maths facts/vocabulary/mental maths on top of and before the maths

 lesson.
-This could be timestables, fractions facts or place value.
-Children will devlop clear routines and will be able to run the lesson without support from the teacher.
+This could be timetables, fractions facts or place value.
+Children will develop clear routines and will be able to run the lesson without support from the teacher.

 - The content is drawn from the 2014 National Curriculum.
 This teaches children exactly what they need to know and how to apply it.
 Extra information is gathered from assessments and class work.

-- Very little NEW stuff is taught, children build up routines to answer questions independently.
+- Very little NEW stuff is taught, so children can children build up routines to and answer questions independently.
 This allow children to build confidence.

 - The session is fast and pacey, every child answers ever question and is therefore responsible for their own learning